 Replace your kitchen sponge frequently

 The good thing about sponges is, they’re pretty darn cheap, so it shouldn’t hurt your wallet to throw them out on a bi-weekly to monthly basis.
-If you can’t part with throwing them out that frequently, then you’re going to have to disinfect your sponge.
+If you can’t part with throwing them out that frequently, then your best bet would be to disinfect your sponge.

-The key is, if you use your kitchen sponge a lot, let’s say you just use it to clean your pots and pans, then you should change it out every week or so.
+If you use your kitchen sponge daily, you should change it out every week or so.
 Even if you’re not using it that often you still need to replace it at a minimum of once a month.
 Sure, that may seem like you’re throwing money down the drain, but the truth of the matter is, it’s still breeding bacteria.

 How do you know when it’s time to throw it out?